Mikeblanchard/Covid_Project/README.md

  - Often requires more time to train the model.
  - It is computationally expensive.

+#### Explanation of changes in model choice:

+No changes were were made to our Machine Learning model betwen the Segment 2 and Segment 3 deliverables.

+#### Description of how the model has been trained thus far:

+  1. Once split into Training and Testing Sets, we used Scikit-learn's StandardScaler to standardize the data and fit the instance with the training data.
+Next the StandardScaler is used to scale the features with the transform() method.

+  2. Next, we created the decision tree classifier instance so that we could train the "model" with the scaled training data.

+  3. Once trained, we used the .predict() function to make predictions using the scaled testing data.

+_*No additional training will be taking place*

+#### Description of Current Accuracy Score:

 ## Github and Communications
 ### Completed by: Mike Blanchard